jdetch/wdi_9_angular_demo_routes/README.md

 Angular routing works _somewhat_ like Rails routes.
 But, there are some very crucial differences.

-We will need to add another Angular module, ngRoute, that will be used to create routes.
-Below we'll see how this module is kept in it's own javascript file and how it's used.
+First, we will need to add another Angular module, ngRoute, that will be used to create routes.
+The angular.js file does not have the code needed for routing.
+The code for this Routing module is kept in it's own javascript file.

 As we'll see, Angular routing explicitly connects URL/Paths to specific Angular Controllers and Views.